hellonico/ollama-iccube-poc/scenario/sales/generate_mdx/text.md

-Generate a MDX query to find the top 2 countries per sale amount.
+Generate an MDX query to find the top 2 countries per sale amount.